- What Is Eyelid Surgery?

 Upper and lower eyelid lifts can be performed alone or together, depending on the individual’s needs.
-Surgery of the eyelids can also be combined with other facial or body procedures for a more comprehensive transformation.
+Surgery of the eyelids can also be combined with other facial or body procedures, like facelift or browlift surgery, for a more comprehensive transformation.
 To learn what procedure or combination of procedures can help you reach your aesthetic goals, please schedule a consultation with one of our experienced plastic surgeons.

 What Are the Benefits of Eyelid Surgery?

 Patients interested in blepharoplasty typically wish to reduce signs of age and exhaustion near the upper and/or lower eyelid areas.
 There are a number of unique needs that blepharoplasty can help address.
 Some of the advantages of eyelid surgery include:

 - Reducing sagging skin around the eyes